mikeckennedy/pythons-gc-and-orms/README.md

 (1,859 GCs for a single SQLAlchemy query).
 Yet, clearly none of these records are garbage yet because they haven't even been fully realized from the DB.

-Our fix at Talk Python has been to change the number of allocations required to *force* a GC from 700 to 50,000.
-Interesting, the results in LESS not more memory used.
+Our fix at [Talk Python](https://talkpython.fm) has been to change the number of allocations required to *force* a GC from 700 to 50,000.
+Interesting, this results in LESS not more memory used.

 The stats below are from Python 3.10.1 running on macOS with Apple Silicon.